sankalp1999/3rdSem-Data-Structures-Lab/README.md

      - [UC San Diego Specialization](https://www.coursera.org/specializations/data-structures-algorithms) - I have done first course.
 It was challenging.
 I am somewhere in between the second and third course.
 Currently, I don't need the content much so will complete later.
 But this specialization is tough and probably one of the best if you really wanna take things to next level.

-## What you can find here
-You can find the following codes here

-- Basic Searching and Sorting Methods
-- Stack implementation using array, linkedlists and applications of stack like prefix,infix,postfix evaluation
-- Single, Double, and circular LinkedLists programs
-- Binary Trees
-- Binary Search Tree and expression tree implementation.

 ## Some thoughts - CP related
 - They will also act as foundation if you want to do competitive programming.
 CP and interview prep are different so